Romnick Sarmenta

 Romeo "Romnick" Nicolas Sarmenta Tejedor (born April 28, 1972) is a Filipino actor, film producer and professor.
 Noted for his performances in a range of genres across film and television, he began his career as a child actor debuting in the series Gulong ng Palad.
 With a career spanning nearly five decades, his accolades included the Best Actor won from the Asian Television Award, a Gawad Urian and Summer Metro Manila Film Festival, in addition to numerous nominations from the FAMAS Awards and Young Critics Circle.

+Early life and education

+Sarmenta was born in Quezon City, Philippines.
+He is of Spanish, Chinese, and Japanese descent and was raised primarily by his maternal grandfather and mother.

+Sarmenta is a native of Cabanatuan City, Nueva Ecija.
+In a 2016 interview during the TOFARM Film Festival held in the city, he expressed support for the event and recalled spending his summers in the rural parts of Cabanatuan, where his grandfather taught him to work in the fields — learning how to herd carabaos, plow, plant rice, and later, carpentry from relatives.
+He said these experiences shaped his appreciation for real, honest labor.

+Sarmenta spent his grade school and most of his high school years in UST Angelicum College.
+He spent three years studyingArchitecture at the University of Santo Tomas (UST), balancing the rigorous demands of drafting and design with his professional acting commitments.

 Career

 Late '70s to early '80s: career beginnings and child star era

 At the early age of four, Sarmenta began his acting career by portraying Peping, the young kid, in the enduring drama series and groundbreaking telenovela Gulong ng Palad (1977–1983).
 For this role, he received a nomination for Best Child Actor at the 1978 FAMAS Awards.

 He debuted as one of the performers on the variety show That's Entertainment, presented by the late Master Showman German Moreno, just three years after his first TV employment.
 His debut acting role was in the movie Pinagbuklod ng Pag-ibig, which also starred Nora Aunor, Vilma Santos, Tirso Cruz III, and Romeo Velasquez.

 He was also chosen to play Ding, Darna's steadfast sidekick, in Rio Locsin's 1979 Darna movie.